fetchai/carpark_agent/README.md

 ## 4a.
 Installing the client software on a Mac
 ### Setting up the Mac
-Now that the car park agent is running, we will set up a client agent on your Mac or PC.
+Now that the car park agent is running, we will set up a client agent on your Mac.
 This will query the Fetch.AI network for parking space data.

-These instructions have only been done for Mac so far.

 If you do not have Homebrew already installed, open a terminal:

     xcode-select --install